Hausdorff dimension of biaccessible angles for quadratic polynomials: Dimension estimates for angles in parameter space

 A point $x \in T$ is called \emph{marked} if it is a branch point or point on the critical orbit.
 We say that two marked points $x,y$ are \emph{adjacent} if $(x,y)$ contains no further marked point.
 If a branch point $x$ is already embedded together with all its local arms, and $y$ is an adjacent marked point on $T$ which is not yet embedded but $f(y)$ is, then draw a line segment representing $[x,y]$ into the plane, starting at $x$ and disjoint from the tree drawn so far.
 This is possible uniquely up to homotopy.
 Embed the local arms at $y$ so that $f\colon y\to f(y)$ respects the cyclic order of the local arms at $y$; this is possible because $y$ is not the critical point of $f$.

 Applying the previous step finitely many times, the entire tree $T$ can be embedded.
 It remains to check that for every characteristic branch point $p_1$ of period $m$, say, the map $f\colon p_1\to f(p_1)=:p_2$ respects the cyclic order of the local arms.
 By construction, the forward orbit of $p_2$ up to its characteristic point $p_1$ is embedded before embedding $p_2$, and $f^{\circ(m-1)}\colon p_2\to p_1$ respects the cyclic order of the embedding.
 If the orbit of $p_1$ is {\tame}, the cyclic order induced by $f\colon p_1\to p_2$ (from the abstract tree) is the same as the one induced by $f^{\circ (m-1)}\colon p_2\to p_1$ used in the construction (already embedded in the plane), and the embedding is indeed possible.
-Recalling that $q_1, q_2, \dots$ are the number of arms of the characteristic branch points in $T$, we see that there are altogether $\prod \phi(q_i)$ different ways to embed $T$.
+Recalling that $q_1, q_2, \dots$ are the number of arms of the characteristic branch points in $T$, we see that there are altogether $\prod \varphi(q_i)$ different ways to embed $T$. \end{proof}

-\begin{lemma}{Upper Bound for Number of Embeddings} \lineclear A Hubbard tree in which the critical orbit is periodic with period $n$ has less than $n$ embeddings into the plane that respect the circular order of the local arms at every branch point. \end{lemma} \proof Let $1 \IntAdr S_1\IntAdr \dots \IntAdr S_k$ be the internal address of the tree with $S_k=n$.
+\begin{lem}{(Upper Bound for Number of Embeddings).} \lineclear A Hubbard tree in which the critical orbit is periodic with period $n$ has less than $n$ embeddings into the plane that respect the circular order of the local arms at every branch point. \end{lem} \begin{proof} Let $1 \IntAdr S_1\IntAdr \dots \IntAdr S_k$ be the internal address of the tree (cf.\ Definition~\ref{DefRho}), with $S_k=n$.
 We may suppose that all branch points are {\tame} (or there would be no embedding at all).
 By Lemma~\ref{LemHomeo}, the periods of all branch points appear on the internal address.
 Let $p_0, \dots , p_{k-1}$ be the {\tame} characteristic periodic points of periods $S_0, \dots , S_{k-1}$.
-Let their numbers of arms be $q_0, \dots, q_{k-1}$; according to \cite[Propositions 4.19]{BS} they satisfy
+Let their numbers of arms be $q_0, \dots, q_{k-1}$; according to \cite[Proposition 4.19]{BS1} they satisfy

 where the $r_i$ are uniquely defined by the condition $1\leq r_i\leq S_i$.

 Since only branch points contribute to the number of embeddings, let us write $i(0), i(1), \dots, i(l)$ for the indices of $p_i$ that are branch points.
 Obviously $k > i(l)$.